BABBEL | CEO OFFICE IN PRACTICE

 Board process and governance support

-Board preparation and follow through were run from the CEO Office through a structured, repeatable process.
-Timelines, inputs, materials, and actions were coordinated so discussions were decision ready and continuity was maintained as expectations increased.
+Timelines, inputs, materials, and actions were coordinated so discussions were decision ready and continuity was maintained as expectations increased toward IPO readiness.

 Internal communication systems

-In partnership with Internal Communications, leadership decisions were translated into clear narrative teams could act on.
 Quarterly all hands, executive AMAs, and structured update rhythms connected strategy to day to day work across more than 1,000 employees.

-External executive communication
+External executive communications

 What changed